Founder & Lead Editor

 What Makes New Balance Fresh Foam X 1080 v14 Stand Out?

-Here is the thing: usually, when a brand updates a beloved model, they tweak the upper, maybe change the laces, and call it a day.
-But New Balance actually went under the hood here.
-The biggest standout factor for the v14 is the refined tuning of the Fresh Foam X midsole.
-If you ran in the v13, you might remember it being marshmallow-soft—almost to a fault, where it felt a bit unstable.
+Most updates are small: swap the upper, tweak the laces, call it a day.
+New Balance actually went under the hood here.
+The main story in the v14 is how they tuned the Fresh Foam X midsole.
+If you ran in the v13, you probably remember that marshmallow-soft feel, sometimes to the point of feeling a little unstable.

 It is this specific combination of upgraded stability and retained plushness that separates it from competitors that are either too brick-like or too wobbly.